jbcoe/value_types/DRAFT.md

 21. _Effects_: `alloc` is direct-non-list-initialized with `a`.
 If `other` is valueless, `*this` is valueless.
-Otherwise, if `alloc == other.alloc` either constructs an object of type `polymorphic` that owns the owned value of other, making `other` valueless; or, owns an object of the same type constructed from the owned value of `other` considering that owned value as an rvalue.
-Otherwise if `alloc != other.alloc`, constructs an object of type `polymorphic`, considering that owned value as an rvalue, using the allocator `alloc`.
+Otherwise, if `alloc == other.alloc` either constructs an object of type `polymorphic` that owns the owned object of other, making `other` valueless; or, owns an object of the same type constructed from the owned object of `other` considering that owned object as an rvalue.
+Otherwise if `alloc != other.alloc`, constructs an object of type `polymorphic`, considering that owned object as an rvalue, using the allocator `alloc`.

   _[Drafting note: The above is intended to permit a small-buffer-optimization